metamath/lamp-guide/docs/11/index.md

 > Click on the
 > icon <img width="16" height="16" src="zoominmap.svg" alt="expand"> (expand selection)
-> to expands the selected sequence of symbols.
+> to expand the selected sequence of symbols.

 You should now see this selected: